ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 I choose 3 seconds of data collection or roughly 760 data points mainly because I wasn't positive how long each gesture would take to be performed.
 Anywho, more data is better right?

-If you want to reproduce my model as closely as possible.
-I've included the training, test, and validation data sets.

 # Docker File
 To ensure you and I will get the "same" model I've included a Docker make file for you!
 I used this docker container while processing my data and training my model.
 It's based on the Jupiter Notebooks TensorFlow docker container.